Going Back to Work

 The U.S. government advises that by age 6, children should have vaccinations against 14 diseases, in at least two dozen separate doses.
 Vaccinations aren’t mandated–but they are strongly recommended by Federal law, and some schools require documentation of them or a good reason (like a religious one) for why they haven’t been completed before they’ll enroll a student.
 Nationally representative studies published in 2010 and 2011, surveying parents of kids age 6 and younger found that at least 1 in 10 toddlers and preschoolers were lagging behind or not following the recommended vaccination schedule.
 Parents still have options: refusing some shots, delaying others or abstaining entirely.
 The workshop is designed to give you a balanced look at pros and cons of vaccination so that you can make an educated decision.
 The facilitator will discuss each vaccination in the childhood series, providing explanation of the relative disease, how the vaccine is made, possible side effects, benefits and points to assess a child's at-risk level when considering if the vaccine is necessary and schedule options.

-Sleep Solutions: Establishing Good Sleep Habits
+Infant Sleep 101: Establishing Good Sleep Habits